onlyNexusHere/sam/README.md

     self.sam: Sam
         This is the link to the sam object.

+    self.sam[NAME_OF_ID]
+        Name of ID is a string.
+        Get the module that matches the id with NAME_OF_ID.
+Returns the module or None.

     self.sam.debug: Boolean
         If you want to print something only in debugging mode, then chcek this boolean.

     self.sam.request_quit()
         use this to request that the full program quit.